hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/mesh_filter.rst

 Strength
    The amount of effect the filter has on the mesh.
+   At certain object scales it can be useful to change this value.

 Deformation Axis
    Apply the deformation only on the selected axis.